Arrhythmia: Are You At Risk?

 You can help your doctor to determine whether or not you have a heart rhythm problem by going to your appointment with the appropriate information.
 This includes how often you experience symptoms, what sort of things trigger your symptoms and whether or not you have a family history of heart rhythm problems.

-The Arrhythmia Alliance has a handy checklist you can print out and take with you – visit www.arrhythmiaalliance.org.uk and look for the Your Heart in Your Hands Checklist in the section for patients.
+The Arrhythmia Alliance has a handy checklist you can print out and take with you – visit the Arrhythmia Alliance website and download the Arrhythmia Checklist or the Your Heart in Your Hands Checklist.

 Natural support for arrhythmia